For tax purposes, all U.S. employers are required to place their workers into one of four categories:

 The IRS’s determination deals with tax status only.
 It does not apply to liability or workers’ compensation issues.
 One way to limit a ministry’s liability is to require the independent contractor to indemnify the ministry for his or her own liability.
 The contractor also should provide a certificate of liability insurance, demonstrating what coverages apply to the independent contractor’s activities.

 The vast majority of church workers, including ministers, have an employer-employee relationship with their churches.
 However, one example of an independent contractor could be a traveling evangelist who is paid for his services by a number of churches.
-If a church pays him at least $600 in a year and the evangelist qualifies as an independent contractor for tax purposes, the church should issue self-employment tax forms (IRS Form 1099 MISC and Transmittal Form 1096).
+If a church pays him at least $600 in a year and the evangelist qualifies as an independent contractor for tax purposes, the church should issue self-employment tax forms (IRS Form 1099 NEC and Transmittal Form 1096).

 Classifying workers can be a complex task, and should involve consultation with a locally licensed attorney or ministry tax professional.
 By using these available resources, you can help make sure your ministry complies with the law and continues working toward its mission.